 Hargrove Music Library Archives contains rare and unique primary source documents and its collections do not circulate.
 Collections are stored offsite at the Northern Regional Library Facility (NRLF) and advance notice is required for use.
 Materials are made available for use at the Hargrove Music Library only and access, because of limited staff and shipping delays necessitated by off site storage of materials, is by appointment only.
 Finding aids describing the collections, available at the Online Archive of California, should be used to identify an archives collection and box(s) of material desired.
 Please submit your request to examine material to Hargrove Music Library staff by email four days prior to your visit.
 This will enable staff to page containers stored at NRLF and have them ready in time for your visit.
 You may place materials on hold to use on subsequent days, as needed.
 Because of space limitations there is currently a request limit of three containers at a time per researcher.

-All researchers/readers must be registered with the UC Berkeley Library in order to use the collections.
+All researchers/readers must register with the Music Library in order to use the collections.
 For UC Berkeley faculty, students, staff, and affiliates a current UC Berkeley photo identification (Cal ID) is all that is required.
-Visitors should bring a current government or academic-issued photo ID and obtain a signed registration form from Archives staff when they arrive.
-Visiting researchers will need to take the temporary registration form to the Privileges Desk at Doe Library—a five-minute walk from the Music Library—in order to be entered into the system and complete registration.
+Visitors should bring a current government or academic-issued photo ID.

 Archives staff are happy to answer reference queries concerning materials unique to our collections and assist in determining which materials are appropriate for specific research projects.
 If a remote inquiry exceeds the scope of the reference service that the staff is able to provide and still maintain essential services to students, faculty, and staff of the University of California—i.e., if we determine that answering your question will take more than 30 minutes of staff time—we will ask you to consider contacting an independent researcher in the San Francisco Bay area who can arrange to consult the collections for you on site.
 Reference inquiries are welcome in person, by telephone, and by email.